Learn About Network Topologies for Oracle Database@Google Cloud

 • Each VM cluster is connected to a different VPC.

-• Oracle Exadata Database Service infrastructure and VM clusters are part of the same project.
+• Oracle Exadata Database Service infrastructure and VM clusters are part of different projects.